-200 YOUR OPTIONS TO AN ACTIVE THREAT You Have Choices!
+YOUR OPTIONS TO AN ACTIVE THREAT You Have Choices!
 A V O I D AVOID the situation.
 Stay away from the area and campus.
 If you can safely leave the area, RUN.
 Get others to leave the area, if possible.
 Prevent others from entering the area.
 Know your exit and escape options.
 If in a parking lot, get to your car and leave.
 If in an unaffected area, stay where you are.
 When you are safe, call UTA PD at 817.
 272.3003 or 911 with information you have.
 D E N Y If you can't leave the area safely, DENY or slow Lock/barricade doors with heavy items.
 Turn off lights/projectors/equipment.
 Close blinds and block windows.
 Stay away from doors and windows.
 Silence phones and remain quiet.
 Don't let your phone give you away.
 HIDE and take cover to protect yourself.
 Be prepared to run or defend yourself.
 D E F E N D If you can't AVOID or DENY entry to the intrude As a last resort, FIGHT for your life.
-Use physical force and any weapons available - fire extinguishers, books, chairs, belts, umbrellas, pens/scissors, hot coffee/drinks, trash cans, etc. r, DEFEND your location: Use the element of surprise.
+Use physical force and any weapons available - fire extinguishers, books, chairs, belts, umbrellas, pens/scissors, hot coffee/drinks, trash cans, etc. Use the element of surprise.
 Work together as a team.
 Develop a plan.
 Commit to your actions.
 Your life depends on it.
-Be aggressive, loud, and determined in your actions.
 Follow ALL instructions.
-For more information, go to: police.uta.edu/activeshooter POLICE DEPARTMENT Emergency: 817.272.3003 Non-Emergency: 817.272.3381 police.uta.edu
+1 For more information, go to: pole police police perment the university of texas at arlington ice.uta.edu/activeshooter Emergency: 817.272.3003 Non-Emergency: 817.272.3381 police.uta.edu